Mikxox/EnCodec_Trainer/README.md

 Some minor adjustments to other code to add new model. \
 Changes to the forward function in model.py to make training quantizer easier. \
 Only training.py & customAudioDataset.py is new code. \
+You can use testing.py to use the trained model, however we use struct as a binary writer. \
+This loses some compression power since we have to write 16bits instead of 10bits. \
 Download the used database e-gmd from https://magenta.tensorflow.org/datasets/e-gmd

 ## Citation